renggli/esphome-elements/README.md

 - **on_next** (Optional, lambda): A lambda function that is executed when the element should transition to its next state or frame in a sequence.
 The variable `element` refers to the custom element.
 - **is_active** (Optional, lambda): A lambda that returns a boolean which determines whether the element is currently active and should be displayed.
 The variable `element` refers to the custom element.

-The following example displays a yellow circle when the weather is sunny, otherwise a blue rectangle:
+The following example displays a yellow circle when the weather is sunny, and otherwise a blue rectangle:

 ```yaml
 type: custom